How to write the slope-intercept form of the equation of the line described; (-2,-1) parallel to y = (-3/2)x - 1?

 Let us observe the solution step by step.

-Now, let us have a look at the slope-intercept form of a line.
+Now, let us have a look at the slope-intercept form of the equation of a line.

 Given: (x1, y1) = (-2, -1)